wp-plugins/kudobux-testimonial-widget/assets/readme.txt

 == Frequently Asked Questions ==
 <p>1.
 How do I customize my widget </p>
-	Ans - You can start customization right from your wordpress admin are under the Kudobux Menu
+You can start customization right from wordpress admin, under the Kudobux Menu

 <p>2.
 When I need help who should I contact </p>
-	Ans - We are always more than happy to help.
+We are always more than happy to help.
 Reach us at support@kudobux.com

 <p>3.How many social accounts can I add </p>
-	Ans - You can add as many social accounts as you want at you cost
+You can add as many social accounts as you want at you cost

 <p>4.Is the plugin free</p>
-	Ans - Yes this plugin is 100% free
+Yes this plugin is 100% free

 == Screenshots ==